tombennet/bitcoin-serverless-donations/README.md

 import "bitcoin-serverless-payments/css";
 ```

 Loading it this way comes with several advantages, including a smaller bundle size and better caching.
+The library also comes with full TypeScript support.

 Once you've loaded the script, you can use the `BitcoinPay()` function.